Skip to main content

 Species Daily Limit Season Limit Notes

-White-tailed Deer 1 1 antlered + bonus antlerless One deer per license; bonus antlerless in surplus areas
+White-tailed Deer 1 1 antlered + bonus antlerless One deer per license; up to 5 in CWD management zones; bonus antlerless in surplus areas

 COMPARE